jieggii/jieggii/README.md

 ## Stack
 Currently I am ok with Python, HTML and JS, worther with Java and NodeJS.
 Also I am learning Rust.
-Interested in machine learning and data sciense.
+Interested in machine learning and data science.

 ## Contacts
 * Telegram - [@jieggii](https://t.me/jieggii)